 Release automation and testing on CI

-I am the kind of guy that feels annoyed when doing the same thing twice by process, like fill the same task on two places, so I often look for a way to automate.
+Discussed on: [1] [2]I am the kind of guy that feels annoyed when doing the same thing twice by process, like fill the same task on two places, so I often look for a way to automate.
 Also, I do not like to do repetitive stuff often like checking for dependencies on my not so active projects.

-For this repetitive stuff of checking for dependencies I rely on the renovate bot, but often the users don’t clone the project to use the software, so I had to find a way to setup releases and build artifacts to them.
+For this repetitive stuff of checking for dependencies I rely on the renovate bot1 but often the users don’t clone the project to use the software, so I had to find a way to setup releases and build artifacts to them.
 As I am using GitHub Actions because I am on GitHub and I am most comfortable using it, mostly because of choice inertia to be honest.

 Going back to the release problem, what I did is to basically move it all to an Autorelease workflow.
 In my GitHub, most of the projects that are not just “Deploy to Vercel” are having that or being archived.